centreon/centreon-archived/doc/en/user/object_management/service.rst

 In order to add a tag to a service, use **addTag** action::

-  ./centreonConsole centreon-configuration:service:addTag --service=service1 --host=Centreon-export --tag="tag1"
+  ./centreonConsole centreon-configuration:service:addTag --service 'service1' --host 'Centreon-export' --tag "tag1"
   The tag has been successfully added to the object

 Remove tag